vaibhavpandeyvpz/txdedit/README.md

 - ATC (AMD Texture Compression) formats are not supported

 ### Texture Editing Limitations
-- **Mipmap count**: Displayed but not editable (mipmaps are managed individually)
+- **Mipmap count**: Displayed but not editable (mipmaps are managed internally)
-- **Dimension changes**: Changing width/height updates metadata but doesn't automatically resize texture data.
-Use "Replace diffuse" or "Replace alpha" to update texture data with new dimensions
+- **Dimensions**: Read-only, determined by the imported image.
+Use "Replace diffuse" or "Replace alpha" to update texture dimensions
+- **Raster format**: Read-only, automatically determined based on compression and alpha settings
 - **Separate U/V wrap flags**: Not supported in the current library implementation (only filter flags are available)
-- **Automatic texture resizing on save**: Removed - textures are saved as-is with their current mipmap data
+- **GTA:VC compatibility**: Uncompressed textures without alpha (24-bit B8G8R8) may not display correctly in GTA:VC; use DXT1 compression for non-alpha textures instead

 ### Format Support
 - R8G8B8A8 format is not available (B8G8R8A8 is used instead)